davekilian/davekilian.github.com/_posts/2023-02-08-acquire-release.markdown

 **The consumer sees the new tail (3) before it reads the entry (4)**: Once again, we have two operations in the same thread that appear on opposite sides of a fence, so they happen in order.

 And there you go.
-Even though the CPU might start step 1 way earlier than you might expect, and even though step 4 might start way late, and even if plenty of time could pass between steps 2 and 3, none of the matters; we've established that the relative order of all four steps will always be 1-2-3-4 using guarantees we have from the CPU.
-The bug is now definitely fixed! 🎉
+Even though the CPU might start step 1 way earlier than you might expect, and even though step 4 might start way late, and even if plenty of time could pass between steps 2 and 3, none of the matters; we've established that the relative order of all four steps will always be 1-2-3-4 using rules backed by a guarantee from the CPU designer.
+Our code is definitely free of the bug! 🎉

 As you can see, ordering guarantees like the kind offered by fences are just as useful as atomics for writing lock-free code.
 Unfortunately, fences come with a cost.
 To see why, let me spin a little story for you: